The oldest public wildflower garden in the United States

 Comparisons: You will probably not mistake this giant for any other when the combination is large palmate leaves and umbels of very small white flowers.

 Above: 1st photo - The flower cluster after mid-June (of a typical year) 2nd photo - The individual flower.
 Note the deep notches in the five petals several of which are larger than the others.
+All have in-turned edges.
 3rd photo - The leaf forming a sheath at the base.
 Note the stem ridges.

 Below: 1st photo - A single flower umbel of stalked flowers with some of the small bracts still present.
 2nd photo - Leaf stalks of the 3-part leaf are very hairy.